Trauma & PTSD Therapy

-You might notice it in small ways at first.
+You might notice it in small ways at first—feeling on edge at times you expected to feel settled.

-Or a quiet awareness that something hasn’t fully settled.
+Or a quiet awareness that something hasn’t fully resolved.

 The word “trauma” can feel loaded.